Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 Every significant computer part has historically been and still is in the race towards higher densities and smaller production processes, which tend to improve both cost-efficiency and performance.
 As mentioned, SSDs are a special case, as their NAND memory chips will deteriorate in performance as densities increase.
 At least in theory.
 In reality, we have seen significant performance jumps for higher-density NAND because SSDs have moved from the old SATA interface to PCIe (in combination with the SSD-oriented NVMe protocol).

 The move to QLC NAND is still a significant challenge for SSD manufacturers.
-As long as all other things are equal, QLC drives will have a hard time competing with their TLC-equipped counterparts.
+As long as all other things are equal, QLC drives will have a hard time competing with the fastest TLC-equipped counterparts in the M.2 PCIe/NVMe space.

-But when the Sabrent Rocket Q’s more than decent performance and lower price point are both taken into account, it becomes a much more attractive proposition.
-It is perhaps the best drive on the market in its category right now, with transfer rates that match or exceed some high-end TLC drives from the previous generation.
+But when the Sabrent Rocket Q’s more than decent performance and lower price point are both taken into account, it becomes a much more attractive value proposition.
+It is perhaps the best drive on the market in its category as of this writing, with transfer rates that match or exceed some high-end TLC drives from the previous generation.
 And as far as the everyday user experience goes, there are few situations (if any) where you would be able to tell the difference between the Rocket Q and a more expensive alternative.

 If the price differences between the smaller capacities of this drive and their TLC counterparts were a bit larger, the Rocket Q would be even easier to recommend.
 As of now, the 1TB model is about $20 less than the non-Q Rocket on Amazon and Newegg.
 This is still a good deal for a budget-conscious PC builder, but at this capacity, some may opt for the slightly more expensive Rocket due to its improved specs and durability.
 Also, it has an increasing amount of challengers in the budget M.2 space.

-For those looking for a roomy 4TB NVMe SSD, on the other hand, choosing the Rocket Q will save about $100, and with that, you also get improved write speeds and a more-than-adequate 940 TBW endurance rating.
+For those looking for a roomy 4TB or 8TB NVMe SSD, on the other hand, choosing the Rocket Q will save at least $100, and with that, you also get improved write speeds and a more-than-adequate endurance rating at 940 TBW.

 Sabrent's Rocket Q is possibly the best QLC-based SSD on the market at this writing and a great option for budget-conscious PC builders.